tyrantdavis/random-forests-census-income/README.md

 Several questions will be asked:

 1. What feature contriuted the most to the outcome?
 2. How accurate is the Random Forest model?

-3. What are the model's precison, recall, and F1 scores?
+3. What advantage does a random forest have over a single decision tree?

-4. What advantage does a random forest have over a single decision tree?
+4. What percentage of samples have incomes less than 50k and greater than 50k?